d-meiser/d-meiser.github.io/_drafts/2015-12-10-build-times.md

 ## The contestants

-For this comparison I built gcc's trunk (revision ) as follows:
+For this comparison I built gcc's trunk (revision 231276, last modified on12/4/2015) as follows:

 ### default build of gcc: